-The Company will transfer its Mount Ida (Magnetite) Project and Mount Mason (Hematite) Project assets to Juno Minerals.
-Following this, Juno will list on the ASX and raise between \$1 million and \$20 million of new equity to allow development of these projects (full background included at section 3 of the Prospectus at Annexure A).
+The Company has transferred its Mount Ida (Magnetite) Project and Mount Mason (Hematite) Project assets to Juno Minerals.
+Juno will list on the ASX and raise up to \$20 million of new equity to allow development of these projects (full background included at section 3 of the Prospectus at Annexure A).